 (genetics) A variant or a mutant

-Variation, in general sense, pertains to the deviations or divergences in a set or a group.
-In biology, variation refers to the differences or deviations (e.g. in structure, form, function) from the recognized norm or standard.
+Variation refers to the differences or deviations from the recognized norm or standard.
 It may be a modification in structure, form or function in an organism, deviating from other organisms of the same species or group.

-Variation can be measured at the individual level, i.e. differences between individual people, or at the population level, i.e. differences between populations living in different regions.
+Variation can, therefore, be measured at the individual level, i.e. differences between individual people in a family or population, or at the population level, i.e. differences between populations living in different regions.

 Word origin: Latin variātiōn– (s. of variātiō), equiv. to variāt(us)